Newfarmer Notes

 Newfarmer Family History - The First Newfarmers

-There are two branches of original Newfarmers in America, one found in Ohio, and one in Indiana.
+There are two families of original Newfarmers in America, one found in Ohio, and one in Indiana.
 We previously were almost certain that the original immigrants were Henry and John Newbauer, listed in the Erie County, Pennsylvania naturalization records as arriving in 1850 in Philadelphia.
-Henry’s listed year of birth is 1825, which matches closely with later census data, and John Jr.’s is 1817.
+Henry's listed year of birth is 1825, which matches closely with later census data, and John Jr.'s is 1817.
 Both are listed as coming from Darmstadt, Germany.
 After corresponding with the Erie Genealogical Society, it appears that these two Newbauers stayed in Erie, Pennsylvania and retained their name Neubauer.
 Henry (groceries and produce) and John (bookkeeper) Neubauer are found in the 1877 Erie City Directory living at the same address.
 Although there are minor discrepancies, Henry and John can be found in Erie, Pennsylvania in the 1880 census, still engaged in the grocery and allied business.
 They were city folks, while our Henry was a farmer, and we now believe that these Neubauers were not connected with our Newfarmers.

 If these are not the original Newfarmers, it resolves certain inconsistencies in the data.
-The naturalization records say that the two emmigrated from Darmstadt in 1850.
+The naturalization records say that the two emigrated from Darmstadt in 1850.
 Henry Sr., his probable mother Catherine, and Henry Jr. all say they were born in France, and Darmstadt is some distance from the French border.
 Also, Henry Sr. reports in the 1900 census that he arrived in the U.S. in 1848 and had lived in the U.S. for 52 years.
 It is clear from census pages that Henry was living in Ohio from 1860 to 1900, not in Erie, Pennsylvania.

 We recently came across an on-line database, the Ohio Death Index, 1907-1944, which, along with William, Frederic, and Oakley Newfarmer, holds records for Henry Newfarmer (d.
 1914), John Neibauer (d.
 1914), and William Neibuhr (d.
 1921).
 We sent for copies of these death certificates, and unfortunately, none hold any new information.
 Henry Sr.’s death certificate was filled out by his son William, and William did not know his grandfather or grandmother’s names.

 We have accumulated a lot of information on the Newfarmers, and will summarize our findings, first with Henry and then with John.
 All of the source documents used in this history, as well as the traditional genealogy charts and lists, are in the Newfarmer Family Research Papers in the possession of Shirley Pace Newfarmer.
+We appreciate the addition of copies of source documents on the Keskastel Neubauer and Maurer families from John Reeb and Pamela Pruiett, and these will be provided to the Newfarmer family as soon as we have them all collected.

-Newfarmer is not a common name in the U.S. It appears that most of the immigrant Neibauers and the like kept their German name.
-There are hundreds of Neubauers, Newbauers, Neibuhrs, and Neibauers in the U.S. A search of all of the phone directories in the U.S. shows only 20 Newfarmer families, and most can be accounted for by Roy’s descendants.
+Newfarmer is not a common name in the U.S. It appears that most of the immigrant Neubauers and the like kept their German name.
+There are hundreds of Neubauers, Newbauers, Neibuhrs, and Neibauers in the U.S. A search of all of the phone directories in the U.S. shows only 20 Newfarmer names, and most can be accounted for by Roy's descendants.
 In 1984-85, Ross Newfarmer discovered the "other Newfarmers" when he answered an ad for a "Newfarmer Family Heritage Book."
 The resulting list of Newfarmers included an unknown James D. Newfarmer of Bourbonnais, Illinois.
-Ross’ son Don began a correspondence with (James) David Newfarmer which resulted in some conflicting information from David, but a complete listing of his siblings and their children, and enough facts to establish the family ancestry.
+Ross' nephew Don began a correspondence with (James) David Newfarmer which resulted in some conflicting information from David, but a complete listing of his siblings and their children, and enough facts to establish the family ancestry.

 The inconsistencies in the information provided by David can be accounted for by the fact that like Henry’s children, David’s ancestral twins, Henry and William, were orphaned at age 5, and hardly knew their true parents.
 However, we can piece together the probable ancestry of these Newfarmers.